Moses Kekūāiwa: Memory and legacy

-Even in death, the Cookes expressed their negative views of their former pupil.
-Mr. Cooke warned the graduated Alexander and Lot about the future of the Hawaiian monarchy under them.
-He emphasized their anxiety that they do not become a "great disappointment" like their elder brother.
-In a letter to her mother, Mrs. Cook wrote:
+Following Moses Kekūāiwa's death, the Cookes continued to express their negative views of him.
+Amos Cooke warned the graduates Alexander and Lot about the future of the Hawaiian monarchy under them.
+He emphasized the Cookes' anxiety they not become a "great disappointment" like their elder brother.
+In a letter to her mother, Juliette Montague Cook wrote:

 On Friday last, the 24th inst., we were all called to mourn the loss of Moses Kekuaiwa, once of our family, but expelled some two years since.
 He has never made himself useful in any way, but on the contrary has confined himself to his vicious practices, and rendered himself disgraceful to our school, to his parents and to the nation.
 We hope his vicious course and sudden death will be a beacon to his brothers who are about to leave us, to his sister Victoria and to all the remaining members of our family.